 The Title is clear and accurate.
 The Title declares that individuals have the right to float down every natural stream in Colorado.
 The omission of a specific reference that this right is granted without regard to the consent of the underlying landowners is not misleading, particularly given that the phraseology does not appear in the Initiative text.
-Similarly, it is not misleading to omit reference to the "historic" language in couching this perspective.
 Consequently, the Title Board's action in setting the Title should be upheld.